pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

   <div class="rebellious-teenager"></div>
 </div>
 ```
-Here's how the algorithm works: When deciding where to place an absolutely-positioned element, it crawls up through the tree, looking for a Positioned ancestor.
+#ImportantPoint Here's how the algorithm works:
+When deciding where to place an absolutely-positioned element, it crawls up through the tree, looking for a Positioned ancestor.
 The first one it finds will provide the containing block.

 **What if it doesn't find one?** In many of the examples we've seen so far, there aren't any Positioned ancestors.